alectrocute/playwright-intercept/README.md

 # playwright-intercept

-This extension library provides a Cypress-influenced API for intercepting network requests in Playwright.
+This fixture extension provides a Cypress-influenced API for intercepting network requests in Playwright.

 ### Features

-- Strongly typed with TypeScript
+- Strongly typed in TypeScript
+- Full E2E test coverage (wouldn't it be ironic if this weren't the case)
 - Intercept `POST`, `GET`, `PUT`, `PATCH` and `DELETE` responses
 - Modify response bodies at runtime with using data from request params/bodies
 - Support for Express-like route params